tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 * Requires new logic for generating and verifying sub-certificates
 * Requires changes to client CertificateVerify processing
 * Requires marker in end-entity certificate (as above)

+# Open Issue: Use of Signing Certificate {#open-issue}

+The master certificate can be configured so tha it is usable directly as a TLS end-entity certificate (this is the natural design for Option
+2) or alternately can be configured so that it is not acceptable for TLS connections but only for signing other certificates.
+In the former case, the server operator need only have one certificate, but with the risk that if the TLS server is compromised the attacker could issue themselves an arbitrary number of subordinate certificates.
+Conversely, the master certificate may be configured so that it is not directly usable, thus requiring the name-holder to get two certificates, one for signing sub-certificates and one for use in its TLS server.
+This adds additional complexity for the operator but allows the master certificate to be offline.

 # IANA Considerations